bajicdusko/bajicdusko.github.io/_posts/2020-06-23-home-nas-as-nextcloud-external-storage.md

 - My VPS is on static IP address, with registered DNS record.
 - Raspberry acting as VPN client connects to VPS and establish always-on connection.
 - Data transfer is encrypted.
-- No need to exposing my router ports publicly.
+- No need to expose my router ports publicly.
 - As of now, VPS and my home are practically in local network, which makes maintenance much easier and it has a potential of making my Nextcloud setup completely private by making it inaccessible from outside world and communicating through VPN only.

 ## VPN

 Without going into details on how to setup VPN, I'll reference to awesome, stable, state of the art, open source product [Algo VPN](https://github.com/trailofbits/algo).
 If you're planning on setting up VPN on your infrastructure, search no more.
 This is the solution you need.
+Period.
 Installation is straight-forward and as a result you'll get config files for WireGuard VPN clients, MacOS IPSec configs, even QRCodes to scan with mobile devices with installed WireGuard client app.

 On Raspberry, I've installed WireGuard client for Debian.